step-security-bot/rdfstore-js/README.md

 - [jsonld](https://github.com/digitalbazaar/jsonld.js), developed by Digital Bazaar and released under the New BSD license.

-##Frontend
+~~##Frontend~~

-A stand-along frontend for the store built using electron has been added in version 0.9.7.
-You can build the frontend running the command:
+~~A stand-along frontend for the store built using electron has been added in version 0.9.7.
+You can build the frontend running the command:~~

 ```bash
 $ gulp frontend
 ```

-The file will be added under the releases directory.
+~~The file will be added under the releases directory.~~ (Removed in v0.9.18-alpha.1 due to dependency maintenance issues.)

 ##Contributing